 In brief, Pervin suggests suspending the view of the business as a family enterprise and looking at the assets through an owner’s lens.
-“People want to transfer the business to the next generation for many reasons, and not necessarily the right ones,” he says.
+“People want to transfer the business to the next generation for many reasons, and not necessarily the right ones,” he said.
 “I believe in continuity planning, a process of figuring out the next best thing to do with the business assets.”

 Filling the Gap

 It may well be unclear if the second generation is capable of taking on the reins of management or if they might be able to do the job with some additional education.
 In such cases, non-family individuals can be brought in for a length of time.
-“Interim managers can work if there’s a good match between them and those they are mentoring,” says Bryck.
+“Interim managers can work if there’s a good match between them and those they are mentoring,” said Bryck.
 A non-family person might well run the business for 10 or 15 years while mentoring the younger people.

-One caution: “It’s also important that the personality of the non-family leader be compatible with the culture of the family,” says Karofsky.
+One caution: “It’s also important that the personality of the non-family leader be compatible with the culture of the family,” said Karofsky.
 It’s best to proceed slowly, introducing the proposed manager to all of the affected parties.
 Does the prospective manager understand, and buy into, the vision shared by the family members?

-A second caution: “It’s also critical that the non-family leader understand the politics of a family business to avoid having people play against one another,” says Karofsky.
+A second caution: “It’s also critical that the non-family leader understand the politics of a family business to avoid having people play against one another,” said Karofsky.
 “You can’t have one sibling cozying up to the interim president, for example, in the process creating conflict with others.”

 Of all the forces that threaten the future of the family enterprise, procrastination is perhaps the most insidious.
 The job of transition is complex and filled with many tasks and emotions.

 Time must also be sufficient to recruit where necessary, to assess candidates, to create professional development plans and to help the senior generation move to roles of significance.
-“The transition needs to be an exceedingly cautious, well-played-out scenario,” says Karofsky.
+“The transition needs to be an exceedingly cautious, well-played-out scenario,” said Karofsky.
 “The chances of surviving are greatly enhanced when planning is done sufficiently in advance.”